13/16

 Habits That Shape Identity

-The goal is to repeat the story you want to believe about yourself, often enough that it sticks.
+The goal is to repeat the behavior often enough that it starts to feel normal.

 Identity